bbkbarbar/IoT-thermostat_Project/NodeMcu_IoT_Climate_Thermostat_DHT11_with_SerialOut_with_MQTT/README.md

 ### Version notes:
 - 3.0:
+   - 3.0.4
+     - Overheat value can be set by mqtt messages
+       By this overheat value can be scheduled by HA.
    - 3.0.3
      - Publish phase state value to easily show in "history" view on dashboards
    - 3.0.2